na-na-hi/renget/archive/memory-guide.md

 Consider adding someone else who will be doing something that your protagonist doesn't like, or some sort of time check:

-> In a circle of awful **men**, there is an app called "Date Service" that is being passed around.
+> Summary: In a circle of awful **men**, there is an app called "Date Service" that is being passed around.
 The app lets users select anyone in the area and the app will take care of the rest—apparently, his family members are being selected left and right...
 Can Ken break the hypnosis and bring them back before their personalities are completely erased?

+You can also exclusively use Story Question without Summary:

+> Failure State: unable to survive in the city
+> Story Question: can varjak find a way to save and rescue his family?

 ***